-Coastal waters are often a repository for a wide range of urban, agricultural, and industrial wastes.
-Coastal pollution caused by land-based activities is one of the most serious threats to the world’s large marine ecosystems (LMEs), human health and economic prosperity.
-Today, 44 percent of the world’s population lives within 150 km of a coastline, and two-thirds of the planet’s largest cities are located in low-lying coastal areas.
-Read more+
+Coastal waters often receive a wide range of urban, agricultural, and industrial wastes.
+Coastal pollution caused by land-based activities is one of the most serious threats to the world’s large marine ecosystems (LMEs) and productive river deltas and impacting human health, unique ecosystems, and economic prosperity.
+Today, 44% of the world’s population lives within 150 km of a coastline, and two-thirds of the planet’s largest cities are in low-lying coastal areas.

-Assuming that urbanization and demographic trends continue, the anthropogenic impact on coastal ecosystems will increase dramatically as the world’s population grows from 6.8 billion to an estimated 9.2 billion by 2050.
-The predicted increased in the frequency and intensity of storm events associated with climate change will further heighten the risk of coastal water contamination and deteriorate the natural resources that many countries depend on for food security and economic growth.
+Assuming that urbanization and demographic trends continue, the anthropogenic impact on coastal ecosystems will increase dramatically as the world’s population grows from around 7.5 billion to an estimated 9.2 billion by 2050.
+The predicted increase in the frequency and intensity of storm events together with sea-level rise associated with climate change will further heighten the risk of coastal water contamination and deteriorate the natural resources that many countries depend on for food security and economic growth.

 One of the most alarming signs of the negative effects of land-based sources of pollution on marine environments is the rising number of ‘dead zones’ occurring throughout the world’s oceans.
 The number of dead zones has doubled in each of the last four decades: approximately 500 dead zones have been officially identified and this number is expected to rise as the oceans warm.

 What We Do

 Efforts targeted at prevention, reduction, and control of coastal pollution caused by land-based activities are crucial to maintaining the ecological, social, and economic well-being of countries situated along the coasts of the world’s LMEs.
 The threat from nutrient pollution to coastal zones has historically been one of the priorities within the IW focal area, with a total investment to date of US$422 million leveraging a total of US$4.64 billion from other partners.